wpcfan/localized/README.md

 communication.
 Do not use `@Localized` when performance is a concern.

 Some concepts of original realisation have been remade.
-* Type of field 'value' is String now instead of @Lob.
+* Type of field 'value' changed back to @Lob.
 * Reference by type is replaced with refenrence by table name to simplify inserting by SQL.
 * If no translation found for locale default value of field is used.